ChimaJerry/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
-This is a Data Visualization project that showed the percentage or rate of customers lost within  bank following different  demography or status and was visualized accordingly using the Power BI tool.
+This is a Data Visualization project that showed the percentage or rate of customers lost within  a bank following different  demography or status and was visualized accordingly using the Power BI tool.

 ![Customer Churn Analysis picture](https://github.com/ChimaJerry/Customer-Churn-Analysis/assets/132655711/6e0f178d-3987-47bb-81f0-9bd82cba9925)

 ##  Introduction
-This project is aimed at analysis the customer churn analysis of a bank and the services they render across 3 different countries.
+This project is aimed at analysis the customer churn (lost) of a bank and the services they render across 3 different countries.
 Churn analysis is the process of deep diving to know the attrition rate of customers in a company or in using a particular product or service.
 In this Power BI visualization, the Author compared the churn analysis across countries, gender, age, account balance, credit score etc.

 ### Table of Content
 - [Data Source](#data-source)